zac-ls/RBP_Motif_Tools/README.md

 | 3  | LDHB | ILF2 | CGGACGAG       | 5.948750| 60   | 67  | 21657810      | 21657817    |
 | 3  | LDHB | REM47| GAATCC         | 4.500737| 158  | 163 | 21657908      | 21657913    |

+## What's Next?

+For these tools, I plan to streamline them further and adapt them to accept other rMATS input formats (i.e. IR, A3SS, A5SS, and MXE tables).
+For a future RBP tool, I aim to develop functions that plot motif enrichment of alternatively spliced events against their ΔPSI values.
+This will enable investigations into how different RBPs contribute to the differential motif enrichment of alternatively spliced events across two conditions.